RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 Your app will not function without logic and data activities.
 The logical events such as start, end, decision, merge, and activities such as create, change, retrieve can be created by creating visualized flow diagrams called *Microflows* in the Mendix Studio.
 To get yourself familiarize with *Microflows*, refer [Microflows](https://docs.mendix.com/studio-how-to/microflows).

 {{% alert type="info" %}}
-The primary objective of creating this microflow is to change (edit) the part details and display the *Part saved successfully* confirmation message to the user.
+The primary objective of creating this microflow is to change (edit) the part details and display the *Part saved successfully* confirmation message.
 As this microflow contains a save confirmation message, it can also be used as event to display the save confirmation message while adding a new part to the parts list.
 {{% /alert %}}

 To configure the *AddEditPart* microflow, follow these steps: